David-Way/david-way.github.io/content/blog/css-strategy/css-strategy.md

 ## Mobile first?

 The "direction" you write your CSS in should, for simplicity's sake, likely follow whatever convention your team has established already.
 Ideally, you should implement both options,on a case-by-case basis, and use the direction that results in the least amount of or most elegant code.
 Ultimately the key value here is to be thinking and designing in a mobile first mindset.
 "Space is not a given, space is a progressive enhancement, the pattern I choose will work first in the restrictions of a small screen and adapt to take advantage of any additional space where available".
+The direction you implement that design in is less important.

 ## Using rems means my fonts are responsive?